-Life insurance policies are meant to cover the family financially in case the policy holder should pass away unexpectedly.
-However, what happens when the policy holder takes his or her own life?
-This is a question that many families have because when a loved one who was the bread winner of the family dies for whatever reason there is a powerful financial burden that is now placed on them.
+You know what, life insurance policies are meant to cover the family financially in case the policyholder should pass away unexpectedly.
+However, what happens when the policyholder takes his or her own life?

 Did You Check Out Our Life Insurance Quote Comparison Tool Yet?
 (Save Up to 70%)